top of page

 Tracy Kay

-True Winter is a season of coolness, clarity, and strength .
-These colors feel crisp, clean, and powerful — never muted, dusty, or warm.
-When True Winter colors are right, the face looks defined, alert, and striking , as though everything snaps into focus.
-True Winter is not about softness or subtlety.
-It is about coolness first , supported by clarity and contrast.
-This season thrives on precision.
-How True Winter Usually Looks Before draping, True Winter often presents with:
+Bright Winter is a season of clarity, contrast, and brightness.
+These colors feel vivid, electric, and energetic — never muted or heavy.
+When Bright Winter colors are right, the face looks alive, expressive, and dynamic, as though lit from within.
+Bright Winter is not subtle.
+It is about clarity first, supported by coolness and contrast.
+How Bright Winter Usually Looks Before draping, Bright Winter often presents with: High contrast between features Eyes that appear bright, s

 Tracy Kay